chaostoolkit-incubator/chaostoolkit-toxiproxy/README.md

 ## Usage

 ### Configuration
+First, run the Toxiproxy base client locally to create a localhost:8474 host on your computer.
+Then [create a proxy](https://github.com/Shopify/toxiproxy#2-populating-toxiproxy).

-To start using the actions and probes all you need to do is add the toxiproxy host with "toxiproxy_host" as the key, and optionally the port with "toxiproxy_port" as the key, to the configuration section in your experiment json.
+Next, to start using the actions and probes all you need to do is add the toxiproxy host with "toxiproxy_host" as the key, and optionally the port with "toxiproxy_port" as the key, to the configuration section in your experiment json.
 If not provided the port defaults to 8474.

 Example in experiment.json